captFuture/HexaBotArt/README.md

 There are some demo Images in the /pics folder and generated files are in the /svg folder.
 The file named "compplete_****.svg shows the complete drawing and in the subfolder there is a file for each color.
 I then load the svgs into the Makelangelo one by one, home the machine, insert the pen and start.

 I use a special gondola on my Makelangelo 5: https://www.thingiverse.com/thing:4929245

++++ LATEST REVISION +++
+Makelangelo 5+ can now be flashed with an official Marlin Firmware The latest version of HexaBotArt generates GCODE files compatible with Marlin for Makelangelo

+Thanks to Dan from Marginally Clever https://github.com/MarginallyClever Check out his great Machines and let's join forces :D